 I know it is annoying, but unfortunately your password does need to include uppercase and lowercase letters, a number and a symbol such as !?$%&

 Go to the curriculum page of the ecourse you are enrolled in and click the lesson that you want to view.
 You will be taken to the learning portal and if you are logged in you will be able to see the lessons, and if not you will be directed to log in there.

-There are 6 weeks of content, plus a preparation week.
-Each week includes several videos demonstrating a new process or technique.
+The main processes or techniques are taught through video lessons.
 There are also extensive written notes and photographs to supplement your learning.
 Through our private Facebook group, you will be part of an online community of people eco-printing on cotton.
 It’s a place to ask questions, learn from each other and celebrate your successes.
 Doing this as part of a group will also hold you accountable and keep you excited about doing each step.
 There is also email support if you need it.

 No, you will have continual access to the course material for as long as this ecourse exists, so you can work through it at your own pace.